 - Beneath that you can create buttons (etsy shop, podcast, books, sexual abuse resources, mentor) for your content.
 You can learn how to do that here.

 - Aesthetics are important.
-You can see on the left image that I’ve done a simple checkerboard design for mine.
-Instead of using a palette, my vibe is vibrancy, so I stagger my black and white quotes (often scripture) with brightly colored shots.
-On the right hand side is the Truly Company.
+Below you’ll see the pics from the Truly Company.
 They’ve used a subdued, fresh palate, similar fonts, and everything matches beautifully.
 Here’s how to take great photos with your phone.
 Here’s a great place to create graphics, Canva.

 - Note the “Promote again” button.
 Since this post did well, I chose to promote it a few times to grow my Instagram followers.
 Simply click the PROMOTE button and follow the steps.
 First, you would choose that people would visit your profile (so you can get more follows).
 Second you would pick your audience.
 Typically Instagram does best in selecting the audience, though you can create your own.
 Last, you assign a money value to a per day rate.
 I typically do $5 a day for 4 days.
 Here’s a tutorial on creating effective ads for Instagram.